-An extract from Laura Blacklow’s book New Dimensions in Photo Processes written by Jesseca Ferguson and Walter Crump.
+An extract from Laura Blacklow’s book New Dimensions in Photo Processes written by Jesseca Ferguson and Walter Crump on how to make a pinhole camera.

 In an age when experience is becoming more virtual, the handmade aspects of photography become more important to the maker and the viewer alike.
 Contemporary images may be hybrids that combine digital methods with hand coloring, collage, and a nineteenth-century technique or two.